Linaro/poplar-tools/build_instructions.md

 		    linaro-stretch-developer-20170511-60.tar.gz
 ```

-## 3)  Prepare to replace the contents of a USB flash drive with the
-    output of the build.
+## Prepare to replace the contents of a USB flash drive with the output of the build.

-- First you need to identify your USB flash drive.
-THIS IS VERY
+### 1 - First you need to identify your USB flash drive.

-  IMPORTANT.
-Step 3 will COMPLETELY ERASE the contents of whatever
+THIS IS VERY IMPORTANT.
+This will COMPLETELY ERASE the contents of whatever
   device you specify here.
-So be sure you get it right.
+So be sure you get it right.**

  - Insert the USB flash drive into your host system.
  - Identify your USB device:

 ```shell
 	grep . /sys/class/block/sd?/device/model